Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Summary: The project aims to address the heterogeneity of mathematics levels in the first year of university, resulting from the variety of specializations chosen in high school.
-It will involve identifying the most essential mathematical concepts that a first-year science student must master, creating lesson plans and application exercises, and specifically training student tutors to use these resources.
-Video recording is presented in an associated PÉDAGONUM project.
+Summary: This project aims to address the heterogeneity of mathematics levels in the first year of university (L1), resulting from the variety of specialization choices in high school.
+It will involve identifying the most essential mathematical concepts that a first-year science student must master, creating course sequences and application exercises, and providing specific training for student tutors to use these resources.
+The video recording is presented in an associated PÉDAGONUM project.

-PJDPCM: Teaching through games and debate in the construction of mathematical proofs
+PJDPCM: Pedagogy through play and debate in the construction of mathematical proofs

 Project leader: Souhila KACI